SuperEvilMegacorp/vainglory-assets/source/docs/index.html.md

 ## Community API's

 Community contributions are welcome and rewarded with good karma (and swag!)
-If you are currently working on an API, let us know in the Slack channel and we will add a link!
+If you are currently working on an API, let us know on the Discord server and we will add a link!

 **Java**